 The old part of the place, inside the bay, is adorned with stone houses, and along the waterfront, there are excellent restaurants that always offer fresh fish and traditional specialties.

 For kayakers interesting is a ride around seven islands in front of Maslinica or to nearby beautiful bays, and for bikers or joggers there are hills around the olive groves, with both mild and steep slopes, or riding the paved roads to the old villages in the interior of the island.

 In Maslinica you will experience the most beautiful sunsets on the island.

-this indented bay in the immediate vicinity of Maslinica is a true nautical treasure.
+Šešula is an indented bay in the immediate vicinity of Maslinica and is a true nautical treasure.
 Its natural relief is such that it can protect boats from the northern wind ‘bura’ and the southern wind ‘jugo’.
-These facts make it one of the most favourite bays in the Central Dalmatian archipelago.
+These facts make it one of the favorite bays in the archipelago of Central Dalmatia.

-The best way to explore the island of Šolta, its cozy little fisherman villages and beautiful bays is by boat.
-If you are staying on the land, in Split or Trogir area, we suggest to explore the island on a private boat tour.
+The best way to explore the island of Šolta, its cozy little fisherman villages, and beautiful bays is by boat.
+If you are staying on the land, in the Split or Trogir area, we suggest exploring the island on a private boat tour.

 Island Šolta will fascinate you with its scents and flavors.
 Excellent wines, liquid gold of the island – olive oil, honey of Šolta, and carob cake are a must-try when on Šolta.